-Consider adding a larger heat pump thermal battery (buffer tank) to your heat pump hydronic heating and cooling system.
+Consider adding a larger heat pump buffer tank to create a thermal battery for your heat pump hydronic heating and cooling system.

-- Maximizes your solar power during the day
+- Maximize your solar power during the day

 High Diurnal Variation

 In summer, your heat pump thermal battery works to keep your home cooler.
-Switch to cooling mode and your heat pump will operate in reverse, removing heat from inside and transferring it outside.
+Switch to cooling mode and your heat pump will store cool or chilled water in the buffer tank.
+In reverse cycle, your heat pump removes heat from inside and transfers it outside.

 Heat pump cooling operates in two ways:

 - Chilled water through fan coil convectors

 Heat pumps can absorb moisture from the inside air by flowing chilled water through fan coil convectors.
 This is latent cooling, which is also a feature of air conditioning systems.